Shoeburyness railway station: Historic services

 The Whitechapel and Bow Railway, opened in 1902, permitted through trains to operate from the District Railway on to the LTSR.
 This was initially used for inner suburban District Railway trains that did not go beyond Upminster.
 In 1909 and 1910 trial joint through services were run from Ealing Broadway to Southend, changing from electric District to steam LTSR locomotives en route.
 This became a regular timetable in 1911, with a limited number of those daily trains extended to Shoeburyness.
 The service ended on 11 September 1939.

-The all electric timetable of June 1962 saw six trains in the weekday off-peak with two via Tilbury and two via Laindon.
+The all-electric timetable of June 1962 saw six trains in the weekday off-peak with two via Tilbury and two via Laindon.

-Modern services

-As of the June 2024 timetable, the typical Monday to Friday off-peak service is: